 Opening the field to new operators could be a risk, however the potential advantages should not be underestimated either: PSD2 could constitute a strategic opportunity for intermediaries to become global account aggregators.
 That is to say, to provide a platform of services to support clients’ Wealth and Asset Management, combining financial information, transactions, financial and non-financial alike, and customer analytics.

-With PSD2, today more than ever before, intermediaries have the opportunity to become clients sole providers of needs analysis and associated 360° wealth advisory services.
+With PSD2 intermediaries have the opportunity to become clients sole providers of needs analysis and associated integrated wealth advisory services.